 mitigate any risk of harm that may continue to result from the breach.

-The DPO should contact [the Headteacher] [Academy Data Protection Lead] [member of staff who made the report] if further information is required.
-[The DPO may also need to speak to the member of staff who first reported the breach or suspected breach].
+The DPO should contact the Headteacher if further information is required.
+The DPO may also need to speak to the member of staff who first reported the breach or suspected breach.

-During the course of his or her investigation, the DPO should consider whether to involve the [School / Trust’s] [Data Breach Response Team] which consists of:
+During the course of his or her investigation, the DPO should consider whether to involve the Centre’s which consists of:

-[SET OUT NAMES, JOB TITLES AND EMAIL ADDRESSES]
+Fiona Ajose, Head teacher - head@kenilworth.herts.sch.uk and Dawn Moore Deputy DPO - DPO@kenilworth.herts.sch.uk

-If the DPO is unavailable for any reason, for example, the DPO is on annual leave, on sickness absence or is otherwise not available to respond to the data breach, then [the Deputy DPO] [the Chief Executive Officer] [the Headteacher] [the Academy Data Protection Manager] must fulfil the responsibilities of the DPO set out in this Data Breach Response Plan.
-The [the Deputy DPO] [the Chief Executive Officer] [the Headteacher] [the Academy Data Protection Manager] must have access to the email account identified above to which data breaches are reported.
+If the DPO is unavailable for any reason, for example, the DPO is on annual leave, on sickness absence or is otherwise not available to respond to the data breach, then the Deputy DPO must fulfil the responsibilities of the DPO set out in this Data Breach Response Plan.
+The Deputy DPO must have access to the email account identified above to which data breaches are reported.

-If the DPO decides to involve the [Data Breach Response Team], the above individuals should be copied into email correspondence and provided with regular updates on the investigation and response to the incident.
-The roles and responsibilities of the Data Breach Response Team are as follows: [INSERT DETAILS]
+If the DPO decides to involve the Data Breach Response Team, the above individuals should be copied into email correspondence and provided with regular updates on the investigation and response to the incident

-The DPO should consider whether input is required from the [School / Trust’s] IT or HR [other] [support / team] in order to further investigate the incident, including the extent of the incident and whether any steps need to be taken to contain any breach.
-[As the [School / Trust] has external [HR] [IT] support, the relevant contact details are set out in Appendix 2.]
+The DPO should consider whether input is required from the school’s IT or HR in order to further investigate the incident, including the extent of the incident and whether any steps need to be taken to contain any breach.
+As the Centre has external HR and IT support, the relevant contact details are set out in Appendix 2.

-Depending on the circumstances, the DPO should also consider whether the [School / Trust’s] [insurers / Risk Protection Arrangement] should be notified in accordance with policy terms, whether legal advice is required and if the incident needs to be reported to the Police [and the Local Authority].
-The DPO should also consider if specialist IT support is required in order to contain and manage a breach and whether the [School / Trust’s] [Communications Policy[ [PR advisors] should be engaged if it is likely that we will need to communicate internally and / or externally with our stakeholders regarding the breach or suspected breach.
+Depending on the circumstances, the DPO should also consider whether the Centre’s Insurers should be notified in accordance with policy terms, whether legal advice is required and if the incident needs to be reported to the Police and the Local Authority.
+The DPO should also consider if specialist IT support is required in order to contain and manage a breach and if it is likely that we will need to communicate internally and / or externally with our stakeholders regarding the breach or suspected breach.
 The contact details for the organisations referred to in this paragraph are set out in Appendix 2.

 If the breach or suspected breach has occurred at one of our Data Processors, the DPO must liaise with the Data Processor to obtain as much information as possible about the extent of the breach or suspected breach and any steps being taken to mitigate any risk to data subjects.
-It remains the [School / Trust’s] responsibility to decide whether to report any such breach to the ICO within 72 hours.
+It remains the Centre’s responsibility to decide whether to report any such breach to the ICO within 72 hours.

 The same requirement applies if the breach or suspected breach is reported to us by a joint Data Controller though in this case we need to establish with the joint Data Controller who is going to report the breach to the ICO and the data subjects if such notification is required.